 Other numbers that government officials are watching are the political and economic numbers.
 The coronavirus has destroyed the economy and put a lot of Americans out of work.
 At some point, the government had to determine what losses were acceptable.
 But is it too soon to lift the coronavirus restrictions.

 What can the country gain by delaying the lift of the coronavirus restrictions?

-The restrictions gave the government much needed time to improve the health care system by producing more mask, ventilators, and respirators.
+The government’s restrictions needed time to improve the health care system by producing more masks, ventilators, and respirators.
 The longer the restrictions are in place, the more scientist and doctors learn about the coronavirus.
 The public also becomes more informed and better able to protect itself against the virus.

-The most important thing that the country can gain by delaying the lifting of the coronavirus restrictions in the development of a drug that can cure the coronavirus.
-Doctors and scientists around the world are working hard to find a cure for the coronavirus, and at some point in time, they will have a treatment.
+The most important thing that the country can gain by delaying the lifting of the coronavirus restrictions is developing a drug that can cure the coronavirus.
+Doctors and scientists worldwide are working hard to find a cure for the coronavirus, and at some point in time, they will have a treatment.
 A cure can prevent the loss of many lives.